 The 13-inch, non-slip pedals are bi-directional, meaning you can pedal both forwards and backward.
 This allows you to target your muscles a little differently, adding to the versatility of the machine.

-There aren’t preloaded programs on this elliptical, but there are 8 resistance levels that you can scale through if you want to increase or decrease the intensity of your workout.
+There aren’t preloaded programs on this elliptical, but there are 8 resistance levels that you can scroll through if you want to increase or decrease the intensity of your workout.

 Check out the easy-to-read monitor for your time, speed, distance, and calories burned.
 When you’re done, simply wheel it out of the way with the built-in wheels.